Getting Started

 Safety system

 A privacy-first Safety QR code acts as a status gate — anyone who scans it can opt in to be alerted if you go overdue.
 Alerts fire automatically when the Safety Timer runs out without a check-in.
-On routes with no cellular signal, you can check in via satellite SMS directly from your phone's native Messages app — no separate device needed.
+On routes with no data connection, you can check in by text (cell or satellite SMS) from your phone's Messages app — no separate device needed.

 Who it is for